museum of folly | stuff and nonsense

 How to write a lede

-publications department
+Publications department

 The museum’s Publications department is always after the curators to liven up their writing for our membership magazine.
 Avoid dull, plodding openings, they urge — instead, find a lively hook.
 In journalism this is called the “lede” — it’s spelled that way to avoide confusion with “lead” as in “leading” and “lead type.”